 - Due to the flushing reports that host send in reply to the first V3 query are not "kept" by the switch and therefore you have flooding for up to 125 seconds (query interval) until next time hosts respond to query.
 Few first reports and responses to the IGMP v3 query would not be registered due to delay in table flushing.

-This second is usually a "controlled" maintanance scenario (inserting V3 Multicast router into network), so it should not - This scenario is usually a "controlled" maintenance scenario (inserting V3 Multicast router into network) so it should not have a significant impact. - IGMP Querier does not support sending Specific query upon receiving a Leave message.
+This scenario is usually a "controlled" maintenance scenario (inserting V3 Multicast router into network) so it should not have a significant impact. - IGMP Querier in v3 does not support sending Specific query upon receiving a Leave message.